Stripe Payment Link to a file download with a confirmation email in 30 minutes

 }

-var downloadElement = document.createElement('a');
+var downloadElement = document.createElement("a");

 downloadElement.href = download_url;

-downloadElement.download = '';
+downloadElement.download = "";

-downloadElement.style.display = 'none';
+downloadElement.style.display = "none";

 downloadElement.click();